pythoninchemistry/ch12004/CH12004/resources/the_notebook_interface.md

 ![](images/notebook_interface.png)

-1. The jupyterhub logo.
-Clicking on this takes you back to your **Notebook Dashboard**.
+1. The **File Browser**.
+From here you can access all your Jupyter notebooks.
+You can also see when they were last saved/modified.
 2. The name of your Notebook.
-Please do not leave this as `Untitled.ipynb`.
-You will thank me later.
+Please do not leave this as `Untitled.ipynb` - You will thank me later!
-3. Information about when this Notebook was last saved. (or, in Jupyter parlance, when a **checkpoint** was last created.).
-    You can force your Notebook to save using:
-    - ⌘S (Mac) / alt+S (Windows)
-    - Select `File` -> `Save and Checkpoint`.
-4. The **Notebook Menubar**.
+3. The **Notebook Menubar**.
 This contains:
     - `File`: File operations, e.g. create a new Notebook, open an existing Notebook, Copy your current Notebook, Save, etc.
     - `Edit`: Manipulating **cells**
     - `View`: Options for what appears on your screen, and for toggling various aspects on and off.
     - `Cell`: Executing one of more **cells**, and manipulating the output of **cells**.
     - `Kernel`: Stop, start, etc. the **kernel**.
-    - `Widgets`: Managing plugins and extensions that you might have installed.
     - `Help`: Access to the built-in help.
-        - Particularly useful items here are `Help` &#8594; `User Interface Tour` and `Help` &#8594; `Notebook Help`.
-5. The **Notebook Toolbar**
+4. The **Notebook Toolbar**
     This contains buttons for the most common actions for working with Notebooks.
 Hovering you mouse over each button will show you a popup with some information about the associated action.
-6. The currently selected cell.
-7. Indicates whether a cell has run or not, and for cells that have been run, the order they ran in.
-8. The text area for the **code cell**.
-This is where you can type in Pyton code to then run.
+5. The currently selected cell, here you can type code and execute it.

 ## Cells